The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Simple Predictors of ENSO Variability

-The values of $\alpha$ and $\beta$ vary considerably across models (Extended Data Table \ref{ed:FittedParameters}) due to 1. differing simulated ENSO responses to warming (Extended Data Fig. \ref{ed:ModelSpreadENSO}) and 2. differing relationships between global mean warming and regional East Pacific warming (Fig. S2b).
-As GCMs predict different responses of ENSO to the same emissions scenario \citep[][and Extended Data Fig. \ref{ed:ModelSpreadENSO}]{cai_increased_2018,callahan_persistent_2023}, our linear predictors must use different parameters to approximate each model.
-The $\alpha$ and $\beta$ values fit to the MITgcm and CESM2 are both within the CMIP model spread for those parameters (diagnosed from ENSO peak and steady-state amplitudes), indicating that physical model differences in simulating ENSO, rather than biases in the linear model derivation, lead to variations in $\alpha$ and $\beta$.
-The values of $\alpha$ and $\beta$ also differ between GCMs because the proportionality constant between East Pacific surface temperature and global mean surface temperature is different in CESM2, the CMIP ensemble, and the MITgcm (by up to a factor of 3, Fig. S2b).
-Despite quantitative inter-model disagreement in the parameters, the accuracy of the lag-linear predictor is robust across all studied cases.
+The lag-linear model provides reliable predictions of ENSO variability with little computational cost.
+While directly diagnosing $\Delta \mathrm{M}_{\mathrm{ENSO}}$ typically requires at least 10-15 realizations to reasonably match a large ensemble \citep{maher_future_2023}, the lag-linear model requires far fewer (shown for CanESM5 in Fig. \ref{Fig:LagLinearDerivationFigure}d and other models in Extended Data Table 3).
+Because GMST generally has less internal variability than ENSO, the lag-linear predictor can match an ensemble mean prediction with minimal realizations (Fig. \ref{Fig:LagLinearDerivationFigure}d).
+In fact, by predicting GMST using a three-box energy balance model such as the Finite Amplitude Impulse Response Simple Climate Model (FaIR) \citep[see methods section,][]{leach2021fairv2}, we can accurately predict ENSO variability without running a GCM at all (Fig. \ref{Fig:LagLinearDerivationFigure}d and Extended Data Table 3).

-The simplicity of the lag-linear model allows us to quickly predict ENSO variability from any surface temperature trajectory.
-To demonstrate this, we fit data from commonly used CESM2 emission scenarios to global mean SST trajectories of the form:
+The values of $\alpha$ and $\beta$ vary considerably across models mostly due to differing simulated ENSO responses to warming.
+As GCMs predict different responses of ENSO to the same emissions scenario \citep[][and Extended Data Fig. \ref{Fig:ED_AbruptLagLinear}d]{cai_increased_2018,callahan_persistent_2023}, our linear predictors must use different parameter values to approximate each model.
+Despite quantitative inter-model disagreement in the parameters, the accuracy of the lag-linear predictor is robust across nearly all studied cases.